inside.ewu.edu

 OCTH 532S.
 OCCUPATIONAL PERFORMANCE OF CHILDREN AND ADOLESCENTS.
 3 Credits.

 OCTH 533S.
 OCCUPATIONAL PERFORMANCE AND OLDER ADULTS.
-3 Credits.
+2 Credits.

 Notes: A section of this course is to be taken concurrently with the related field application section of OCTH 538S.
 Success in both courses is needed to demonstrate competence in addressing occupational performance concerns of older adults and to progress to the next level of course work.

-This course provides students with an understanding of theoretical basis and intervention skills applied in the occupational therapy process with the older adult.
+Provides an understanding of theoretical basis and intervention skills applied in the occupational therapy process with the older adult.
 Topics include: a) review of physiological and psychosocial aspects of typical aging and the relationship to occupational performance, b) occupational therapy evaluation and intervention skills for common health conditions affecting functional performance in the aging population, and c) special topics in occupational therapy geriatric.

 OCTH 535S.
 OCCUPATIONAL PERFORMANCE AND MENTAL HEALTH: PAS.
 3 Credits.